-We report on our stewardship activities in our fund-specific reporting and in our annual Transparency Report with the UN PRI.
-In order to preserve a trusting dialogue with the companies, we usually do not comment in detail on ongoing engagements.
+We report on our active stewardship in our Stewardship Report, in fund-specific reporting and in our annual Transparency Report with the UN PRI.
+In order to preserve a constructive dialogue with the companies, we usually do not comment in detail on ongoing engagements.

-6. STEWARDSHIP: VOTING POLICY
+6. Stewardship: Voting Policy

 The fact that we as investors may vote at general meetings highlights that our investments represent actual ownership of real companies.
-At Nykredit, we consider the thoughtful and proper exercise of those voting rights on behalf of investors to be one of our core responsibilities as an asset manager.
-We are committed to providing transparency in both our voting process and our actual voting decisions, which we disclose via our website.
+At Nykredit, we consider the thoughtful and proper exercise of those voting rights on behalf to be one of our core responsibilities as an asset manager.
+We are committed to providing transparency into both our voting process and our actual voting decisions, which we disclose via our website.

-6.1 When do we vote?
+6.1 WHEN DO WE VOTE?